Let me start off by saying that I don’t like being black.

 I don’t want to actually do anything to change myself, because I love the person I’ve shaped myself into these past 31 years.

-I just hate being black, in America, the same way I’d hate having bowel cancer.
+I just hate being black, in America, the same way I’m pretty sure I’d hate having bowel cancer if I were suddenly stricken with it.

 Because it’s shitty, sometimes literally.